 NHS and Care Workers

-You're eligible for this cover:
+You're eligible for this cover if:

 Where are my personal belongings covered?

-What type of belongings are covered?
+What type of things are covered?

 How long will the cover be in place for?